-Effective car dealership leaders know if you don’t give your up-and-coming team members the opportunity to eventually move into leadership roles, one of two things is likely to happen: Either they’ll go to a company that will give them growth opportunities, or they’ll become discouraged and lose the passion that made them so valuable.
+Effective car dealership leaders know if they need to give up-and-coming team members the opportunity to move into leadership roles.
+If dealers do not take action one of two things will likely happen: Either they’ll go to a company that will give them growth opportunities, or they’ll become discouraged and lose the passion that made them so valuable.

-In this post, we share five auto dealership best practices to help you prepare the next generation of car dealership leaders, including:
+In this blog, we share ways to help you prepare the next generation of car dealership leaders:

-Make sure your dealership’s leadership training program includes opportunities for future dealership leaders to practice their coaching skills and that they also have coaching on how to improve their skills.
+Coaching isn’t just more than managing, it’s also more than telling someone what to do or how to do it.
+Ensure your dealership’s leadership training program includes opportunities for future dealership leaders to practice their coaching skills.
 The more effective they become as coaches, the more they’ll have success as leaders.

 The best way to make active listening part of your dealership leadership training is simply to model it yourself.
 Actively check yourself for these best practices: